Karl Urban

 A still from Pete's Dragon

-In 2017, Urban starred alongside Al Pacino in the dramatic thriller "Hangman."
-Their characters worked together to investigate a series of murders.
-In the same year, the action film "Acts of Vengeance" was released, in which Urban worked alongside Antonio Banderas.
-Additionally, in 2018, he starred in the lead role of undercover detective Denny Gallagher in the noir film "Bent."
+In 2017, Urban starred alongside Al Pacino in the dramatic thriller "Hangman," where their characters team up to investigate a series of murders.
+That same year saw the release of "Acts of Vengeance," an action film where Urban worked alongside Antonio Banderas.
+In 2018, he took on the lead role of undercover detective Denny Gallagher in the noir film "Bent."

 A still from Hangman